dssgabriel/huffman-compression/README.md

 3. Compress an input text with the letter compression made in step 2.
 4. Enhance the GUI to allow the user to print the text to compress and its binary output.

-### Part 3: Decompression
+### Part 3: Uncompression

-The goal of this third and last part is to take a compressed text with the Huffman code and to decompress this text.
+The goal of this third and last part is to take a compressed text with the Huffman code and to uncompress this text.
 Your application should be able to:

 -   Verify if a text has been compressed using the binary tree created in part 2.
--   Decompress a text compressed with the Huffman code.
+-   Uncompress a text compressed with the Huffman code.
--   Display the text to decompress in the GUI and print the result of the decompression process.
+-   Display the text to uncompress in the GUI and print the result of the uncompression process.

 ## Building the project